-4.4 Low demand properties
+4.5.
+Low demand properties

-If there is no demand for a property we may re-advertise it to applicants who do not normally qualify for this size or type of property.

-For example a two bedroom property may be re-advertised to enable applicants with a one-bedroom need to apply.
+- 4.5.1.
+If there is no demand for a property, we may re-advertise it to applicants who do not normally qualify for this size or type of property. - 4.5.2.
+For example, a two-bedroom property may be re-advertised to enable applicants with a one-bedroom need to apply. - 4.5.3.
 When this occurs, any local lettings policy in place will still apply.
-With retirement properties, preference will be given to social housing tenants who are freeing up a high demand property.

-Before any offer of accommodation is made, a financial assessment may be undertaken to ascertain whether or not the applicant will be able to financially sustain the tenancy.
+With bungalows and Independent Living properties, preference will be given to social housing tenants who are freeing up a high demand property. - 4.5.4.
+Before any offer of accommodation is made, a financial assessment may be undertaken to ascertain whether the applicant will be able to financially sustain the tenancy.

-4.5 Advertising vacancies
+4.6.
+Advertising vacancies

+4.6.1.
 All Lancaster vacancies will be advertised through the Choice Based Lettings Scheme (known as Ideal Choice Homes), except those detailed in section 4.1.
 Each week a new list of current vacancies will be available.

+- 4.6.2.
 The property adverts will contain information about, amongst other things, rent, number of bedrooms, heating type, suitable household size and whether pets are accepted, as well as giving information on local services and amenities.
 The advert will also indicate the priority band of applicant that preference will be given to.
-The advert will also state who the Landlord of that vacancy is.
+The advert will also state who the landlord of the property is. - 4.6.3.
 Properties may be advertised during the notice period given by the outgoing tenant.
-If the notice is withdrawn by the tenant during this period the property will therefore be unavailable to be let.
+If the notice is withdrawn by the tenant during this period, the property will therefore be unavailable to be let.

-4.6 Quota system
+4.7.
+Quota system

+- 4.7.1.
 To allow applicants in lower priority bands access to housing, a quota system will be used.
 This allows a proportion of vacancies to be advertised with priority to those applicants in a specific band.
-The system will be monitored to ensure that it does not operate to the detriment of those with a higher need for housing.
+The system will be monitored to ensure that it does not operate to the detriment of those with a higher need for housing. - 4.7.2.
 It is important that Lancaster City Council supports sustainable and balanced communities.
-This means that properties will be advertised on a percentage basis to each band to ensure that applicants in all bands will have the opportunity to access social housing.
+This means that properties will be advertised on a percentage basis to each band to ensure that applicants in all bands, will have the opportunity to access social housing.
 The percentages used for the quota system will be reviewed on an annual basis.
-We will aim to prioritise 20% of properties to applicants in Band F for the better management of the social housing stock within the Lancaster district.

-Where a sensitive let or a particular balance is required in an area, a vacancy may be advertised as limited to specific types of household.
+We will aim to prioritise 20% of properties to applicants in Band F, for the better management of the social housing stock within the Lancaster district. - 4.7.3.
+Where a sensitive let or a particular balance is required in an area, a vacancy may be advertised as limited to specific types of households.
 The advert will include details of who can apply to ensure transparency and openness.

-4.7 Local lettings
+4.8.
+Local Lettings

-Partners in the Choice Based Lettings Scheme may draw up local lettings policies and plans for an area, scheme or estate to meet the specific needs of that local community.
+- 4.8.1.
+Partners in the Choice Based Lettings Scheme may draw up local lettings policies and plans for an area, scheme, or estate to meet the specific needs of that local community.
 Local lettings policies may be used to tackle particular management problems and or to address imbalances in the community.
-Local lettings schemes will be publicised to ensure openness and transparency in the lettings process.

-Lancaster City Council should be consulted by the PRPSH if they are considering implementing a new local lettings policy.
+Local lettings schemes will be publicised to ensure openness and transparency in the lettings process. - 4.8.2.
+Lancaster City Council should be consulted by the PRPSH if they are considering implementing a new local lettings policy. - 4.8.3.
 Lancaster City Council local lettings plans can be found in the appendices.